 Travel Time: 1 hour and 24 minutes

-Plan a Cannon Beach day trip to walk along the enormous stretch of sandy beach for one of the more fun day trips in Oregon.
+Plan a Cannon Beach trip to walk along the enormous stretch of sandy beach for one of the more fun day trips in Oregon.
 It’s been named one of the top 100 most beautiful places in the world by National Geographic, so it’s surely going to take your breath away.
 The area is one of the best weekend trips from Seattle as well.

 13. Cape Lookout State Park